DanySK/publish-on-central/README.md

-     * A simplified handler is available for publishing on the Snapshots repository of Maven Central */ if (project.version.endsWith("-SNAPSHOT")) { // Avoid stable versions being pushed there... mavenCentralSnapshotRepository() // Imports user and password from the configuration for Maven Central
+     * A simplified handler is available for publishing on the Snapshots repository of Maven Central */ if (project.version.endsWith("-SNAPSHOT")) { // Avoid stable versions being pushed there... mavenCentralSnapshotsRepository() // Imports user and password from the configuration for Maven Central
-        // mavenCentralSnapshotRepository() {
+        // mavenCentralSnapshotsRepository() {
         //     ...but they can be customized as per any other repository
         // }
     }